 EU4Business: From Policies to Action in the Eastern Partnership

 The six countries of the European Union’s Eastern Partnership (Armenia, Azerbaijan, Belarus, Georgia, Republic of Moldova, and Ukraine) share a number of common strengths, including a highly educated workforce, a strategic geographic position and a recognition of the importance of improving the business environment.
 To leverage these strengths, the countries are progressively opening up their economies to trade and investment opportunities and are making efforts to converge with best policy practices and global standards.
-The project combines analytical work, knowledge transfer, capacity building and public-private dialogue.
-It enables Eastern Partner countries to strengthen their competitiveness, diversify their economies and increase resilience against external shocks by creating level-playing field conditions for SMEs, implementing business climate reforms, and developing benchmarking and monitoring tools to measure reform progress.
+The OECD is supporting these efforts through analytical work, knowledge transfer, capacity building and public-private dialogue.
+Under the project “EU4Business: From Policies to Action”, the OECD assists Eastern Partner countries to strengthen their competitiveness, diversify their economies and increase resilience against external shocks by creating level-playing field conditions for SMEs, accelerating their digital transformation implementing business climate reforms, and developing benchmarking and monitoring tools to measure reform progress.
 The project is implemented by the OECD Eurasia Competitiveness Programme with the financial support of the European Union’s EU4Business initiative.

 Highlights of OECD Support to the Eastern Partnership

-- The OECD carries out a third round of the Small Business Act for Europe (SBA) assessment in 2018-2019 to provide regional benchmarking of SME support policies in the Eastern Partner region.
-The results will be published in a new edition of the OECD SME Policy Index: Eastern Partner Countries.
+- The OECD carried out a third round of the Small Business Act for Europe (SBA) assessment in 2018-2019 to provide regional benchmarking of SME support policies in the Eastern Partner region.
+The results were published in March 2020 in a new edition of the OECD SME Policy Index: Eastern Partner Countries.
 The Index has been developed by the OECD in partnership with the European Commission, the European Bank for Reconstruction and Development, and the European Training Foundation.
-It identifies strengths and weaknesses in policy design and implementation, allows for comparison across countries and measures convergence towards EU SME policy standards.
+It identifies strengths and weaknesses in policy design and implementation, and allows for comparison across countries and measures convergence towards EU SME policy standards.

 - The OECD stimulates regional policy dialogue on reform implementation through the OECD Eurasia Competitiveness Roundtable.
 The Roundtable is a platform for peer review and knowledge sharing on the implementation of competitiveness reforms in the thirteen partner countries of the OECD Eurasia Competitiveness Programme.